+- Services, to the extent such services, or benefits for such services, are available under a government plan.
+This exclusion will apply whether or not the person receiving the services is enrolled for the government plan.
+We will not exclude payment of benefits for such services if the government plan requires that Dental Insurance under the group policy be paid first.

 - The following when charged by the dentist on a separate basis Claim form completion; infection control such as gloves, masks, and sterilization of supplies; or local anesthesia, non-intravenous conscious sedation or analgesia such as nitrous oxide.

 - Dental services arising out of accidental injury to the teeth and supporting structures, except for injuries to the teeth due to chewing and biting of food.

 - Caries susceptibility tests.

 - Precision attachments associated with fixed and removable prostheses.

 - Adjustment of a denture made within 6 months after installation by the same dentist who installed it.

 - Duplicate prosthetic devices or appliances.

 - Replacement of a lost or stolen appliance, cast restoration or denture.

 - Intra and extraoral photographic images.

 - Fixed and removable appliances for correction of harmful habits.

 - Appliances or treatment for bruxism (grinding teeth), including but not limited to occlusal guards and night guards.

 - Treatment of temporomandibular joint disorder.
 This exclusion does not apply to residents of Minnesota.

 - Orthodontia services or appliances.

 - Repair or a replacement of an orthodontic appliance.

+- Orthodontia services or appliances.

+- Repair or a replacement of an orthodontic appliance.

-- Fluoride Treatments
+- Fluoride Treatments.

 - Labs and other tests.

 - Application of Sealant material.

 - Space Maintainers.

 - Emergency Palliative Treatment.

 - Cast restorations including inlays, onlays crowns.

 - Prefabricated Crowns.

 - Repairs.

 - Recementations.

 - Crown Build-Ups Post and Cores.

 - Fixed Bridges.

+- Endodontics

+- Periodontics

 - General Anesthesia / IV Sedation.

 - Consultations.

 - General Services.

 - Occlusal Adjustments.